 Strategy and routine are an important part of the race.
 Generally, mushers run their teams in a 50-50 run-rest schedule.
 Typical patterns are “four on, four off”, meaning a four hour run followed by a four hour rest for the dogs.
 Longer runs are becoming more common as sled dogs are bred for greater endurance and training techniques improve.

 Mushers must be prepared for very cold weather-- temperatures of -40 and colder are not unusual.
 Very warm temperatures (25F/-4C) and above would cause a musher to consider running more in the cold of the night and rest longer during the "heat" of the day.

 Teams generally run and rest around the clock, using the schedule of the dogs to determine their progress rather than the time of day or night.
 During a typical rest stop, mushers remove their dogs’ booties, feed their dogs, cook their next meal, check and re-check their dogs' feet, coat, harnesses and attitude…then grab a bite to eat for themselves and if they are lucky, catch a few winks of sleep.

-Of the 32 hours of Mandatory Rest, there is one 6-hour mandatory stop in the mushers’ choice of either Braeburn or Carmacks.
-During this mandatory 6-hour stop, each team will be evaluated by a YQI Veterinarian.
+During each mandatory stop, every team will be evaluated by a YQI veterinarian.
 The musher must be present during the evaluation.
-The Race Veterinarians will report their findings to the Race Official.
+Vet books will be signed by the examining vet and musher.
+Race Veterinarians will report their findings to Race Officials.

-Time penalties will be served at Pelly Crossing Checkpoint.
-Any time penalties assessed after Pelly will be added to the overall finish time.
+Time penalties will only be served at the following designated mandatory stops: Dawson City or Braeburn.
+Any time penalties assessed after Braeburn will be added to the overall finish time.